 Advocate for settlement, integration and multicultural issues on a local, regional and national scale.
 Take actions to eliminate racism against immigrants and visible minorities.

 Raise awareness on the importance of immigration, multiculturalism and diversity in Canadian society.
 Promote respect and understanding in the elimination of barriers and challenges faced by immigrants, migrants, refugees and minorities.

-2020-2021 at a Glance Service Delivery
+2020-2021 Glance Delivery